Listening to the space around you

 So I get to the farm at dusk.
 I am still working on the place, still staining boards that will go on the roof of the barn where I’ll sleep and work.
 The sky is purple and it begins to snow.
-Three hundred acres of corn and soybeans, forest and springs on the hilly country around the glacier-scarred valleys of the Upper Mississippi valley.
+I stand before three hundred acres of corn and soybeans, forest and springs on the hilly country around the glacier-scarred lands of the Upper Mississippi valley.

-It’s here that I wrote my first song, on the front porch of the farmhouse, when I was eighteen: “The Nothing Doing Waltz.”
+It’s here that I wrote my first song, on the front porch of the farmhouse, when I was eighteen.
+It was called “The Nothing Doing Waltz.”
 The farm has always felt like a creative place, an inspiring place.

 Cows stand outside in the barnyard.
 Their tongues make a distinct abrasive sound as they lick the ice off the concrete wall.
-It’s a monochromatic landscape, primarily gray and white with dry dead grasses which are that sandy color of a golden retriever.
+It’s a monochromatic landscape, primarily gray and white with dry dead grasses, that sandy color of a golden retriever.

 I go out to the coop to check on the chickens.
-As I round the corner, on the back of my grandfather’s ’73 Chevy pickup is a peacock.
+As I round the corner, on the back of my grandfather’s ’73 Chevy pickup truck is a peacock.
 Its big, prehistoric-looking claws grip the back of the truck.
 Its tail feathers drape down over the side, all the way down to the ground.
 It has its hackles up, and it looks at me.
-The chickens are nervously cooing “raaaa,” freaking out over this giant bird stalking them.
+The chickens are nervously cooing in the coop.
+They’re like freaking out over this giant bird stalking them.

 GUNATILLAKE: Do you share Andrew’s need to slow down and step away?
 For him it was a patch of land in the countryside.
 What calls you?

 I look out the window of the barn and see the leaves of the tree jostle in the wind as I compose.
 Time slows down.
-I think about how the music I am making now affects the way I look at that tree.
+And I start thinking about how the music I am making now affects the way I look at that tree.
 I feel as if I am in a sensory deprivation chamber.